rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

-**Caret requirements** are an alternative syntax for the default strategy, For instance, `log = "^1.2.3"` means the same thing as `log = "1.2.3"`, which allows [SemVer]: https://semver.org compatible updates.
+**Caret requirements** are an alternative syntax for the default strategy, For instance, `log = "^1.2.3"` means the same thing as `log = "1.2.3"`, which allows [SemVer] compatible updates.

 ### Tilde requirements